-To increase to recuperation level 4, push the selector lever slightly to position B. Pushing it again gently in the direction of the arrow ∇ , it is changed back to position D and the last recuperation level that was selected is activated o D The vehicle moves by inertia.
-Recupera tion only takes place when braking.
+To increase to recuperation level 4, push the selector lever slightly to position B. Pushing it again gently in the direction of the arrow ∇ , it is changed back to position D and the last recuperation level that was selected is activated

-Recuperation level >>> Fig. 136 and meaning:
+Recuperation level >>> Fig. 135 and meaning: